 - The playback link is posted to all Space members when starting the recording.

 New to REC.VC?
 Sign up for a free 14-day trial today!

 The Recorder Bot is also listed on the Cisco Webex App Hub.

 Posted in How to, New features, Recording Tagged with: cisco, recording, webex teams

-The REC.VC cloud service enables any organization to live stream from a Cisco videoconferencing system (from the MCU/bridge or an endpoint) to YouTube (with REC.VC acting as a SIP to RTMP gateway).
+The REC.VC cloud service enables any organization to live stream from a Cisco videoconferencing system (from a MCU/bridge or an endpoint) to YouTube (with REC.VC acting as a SIP to RTMP gateway).

 - On Cisco side, this can be enabled by using In-Room Control and Macros (to add the button and to trigger a SIP call to a REC.VC SIP URI when clicked).
 See example code in the guide below.

-- On REC.VC side, the SIP URI is configured and associated with the RTMP URL for the YouTube account in question.
+- On REC.VC side, the SIP URI is configured and associated with the RTMP URL of the YouTube account in question.

 Want to learn more?